LiyangQin/NLP-Coursera-Swiftkey/presentation/Coursera-Capstone-Project-Presentation.md

-Predicted word is found using a simplified version of [Stupid Backoff algorithm](https://lagunita.stanford.edu/c4x/Engineering/CS-224N/asset/slp4.pdf), where probabilities are not calculated but the more frequent `n-gram` of higher order found is used for prediction if no `n-gram` is found the prediction function returns the most probable unigram: `the`.
+Predicted word is found using a simplified version of [Stupid Backoff algorithm](https://lagunita.stanford.edu/c4x/Engineering/CS-224N/asset/slp4.pdf), where probabilities are not calculated, but the more frequent `n-gram` of higher order found, is used for prediction, if no `n-gram` is found prediction function returns the most probable unigram: `the`.

+***

-The main difference of this approach with the _Stupid Backoff_ smoothing is that, for instance, in the App: if a trigram is found no bigram is used in the prediction, but in the _Stupid Backoff_ you can get a bigram as the most probable continuation if it has a higher score.
-The actial _Stupid Backoff_ method penalizes lower order `n-grams` with an $\alpha$ weight that is often set to a value of 0.4.
+The difference of this approach with the _Stupid Backoff_ smoothing is that, for instance, in the App: if a trigram is found no bigram is used in the prediction, but in the _Stupid Backoff_ you can get a bigram as the most probable continuation if it has a higher score than a trigram.
+The actual _Stupid Backoff_ method penalizes lower order `n-grams` with an $\alpha$ weight that is often set to a value of 0.4.

-The main advantage is that the prediction is done faster this is important in a _free online app_ with low computing resources.
+The main advantage is that the prediction is done faster: this is important in a _free online app_ with low computing resources.

-4. To Do
+4. Instructions and improvements
 ========================================================

+## How to use the app

+* Please, enter  your sentence without the final word to be predicted, inside `Text Area` that can be found in the `Prediction` tab.
+Copy and paste is allowed.
+The entered sentence is parsed and cleaned and the predicted word is automatically displayed.

+* Press `Add` button to append predicted word to text area an do further predictions.

+* Press `Clear` to empty the text area.

+* For other functionality select `Help` tab.

+***

 ## App improvements: